 Send us an email anytime.
 We look forward to hearing from you.

-Thanks for your interest in joining Dr. Cosaert for an extraordinary journey to Jordan and Israel in March 2024.
+Thanks for your interest in joining Pastor Ed Anderson and Dr. Cosaert for an extraordinary journey to Israel in March 2024.

 This trip will bring the stories of Jesus and the early church to life unlike anything you’ve experienced before.
 Drawing on his rich background as a Professor of Biblical Studies, published author, and international tour leader, who has led over a thousand people to the Middle East during the last decade, Dr. Cosaert will be both our teacher and guide.
 Dr. Cosaert has carefully chosen the best sites, hotel accommodations, and restaurants to ensure that your trip will be an amazing experience.